Creating Employee Buy-in for Social Media Marketing

 Image credit to Fickr user Esther Vargas

 An unabashed marketing geek, Jason has a love for both the analytical trends and the creative possibilities in social media marketing.
-Combining his personal interests with his professional Jason completed his MBA in Marketing and works as the Web and Social Media Manager at Gold Mobile.
+Combining his personal interests with his professional Jason completed his MBA in Marketing and works at Gold Mobile.
 Jason loves networking with industry experts on LinkedIn.

-Jason's blogs generally focus on his knowledge ...
+Jason's blogs generally focus on his knowledge and interest in visual content ...